The Green Party’s political philosophy is guided by its Ten Key Values, shared by Green Party organizations around the world:

 A. THE PROPER ROLE OF GOVERNMENT AND WHY WE SEEK TO GOVERN

-- Protecting and restoring health to the planetary eco-system on which all life depends, which must include rapid major reductions in greenhouse gas emissions to mitigate climate change;providing fulfilling employment opportunities for every able-bodied adult, at an income level that is at least adequate to support a family with a modicum of comfort and dignity;
+- Protecting and restoring health to the planetary ecosystem on which all life depends, which must include rapid major reductions in greenhouse gas emissions to mitigate climate change; providing fulfilling employment opportunities for every working age person who wants to, at an income level that is at least adequate to support a family with a modicum of comfort and dignity;

-- Ensuring the healthy development of, and quality educational opportunities for, every child, so that every child has a full and equal opportunity to thrive and achieve his or her full potential;
+- Ensuring the healthy development of, and quality educational opportunities for, every child, so that every child has a full and equal opportunity to thrive and achieve their full potential;

-- Providing a high level of quality care for all of our brothers and sisters who are elderly and/or too disabled to work;
+- Providing a high level of quality care for all.

 - Ensuring that all members of society have access to healthy food, clean water and air, housing and health care;